 I like to relax by spending time with my family and friends, or by exercising or cycling.
 I like stargazing, music, movies and reading a lot of books (especially science fiction, history and biographies).
 Occasionally you will spot me at a club or a gig.

-My themes in the parliamentary elections, 2015
+My themes in the latest parliamentary elections (2015)

 The main themes of my campaign were employment, education and the environment.
 I strongly believe that in Finland we should implement a basic income scheme.
 In case of unemployment, this basic income would cover the necessities of daily life, but would also make it financially worth while to accept even short-term jobs when long-term employment is not available.